raphaelvallat/yasa/README.rst

   13.26  13.85        0.59        99.30  24.49        2.82        0.24        12.15               7        0.25
 =======  =====  ==========  ===========  =====  ==========  ==========  ===========  ==============  ==========

-...that can be easily used to plot the detected spindles
+...that can be easily used to plot the detected spindles / slow-waves.

 .. figure::  notebooks/detection.png
    :align:   center